thomassbooth/Legal-Document--RAG/README.md

 2. **Accessing the application**

-    The frontend application is being hosted at
+    The frontend application is being hosted locally on port 3000:
     ```http://localhost:3000```

 ## Additions